HmJustHanna/dwm/README.md

 # Other

-I use `xorg-xsetroot` in [$HOME/.xinitrc](https://github.com/HmJustHanna/dotfiles) to display info in status bar
+I use `xorg-xsetroot` in [$HOME/.xinitrc](https://github.com/HmJustHanna/dotfiles) to display info in status bar.

-See also my [dmenu](https://github.com/HmJustHanna/dmenu) simple config
+See also my [dmenu](https://github.com/HmJustHanna/dmenu) simple config.

 Read more about suckless utils http://suckless.org